CumulusNetworks/docs/content/cumulus-linux-515/Installation-Management/Upgrading-Cumulus-Linux.md

 - Install a new Cumulus Linux image with {{<link url="#onie-image-upgrade" text="ONIE">}} (no ISSU support and you will need to manually back up and restore your switch configuration)
 ## Upgrades with ISSU

-<span class="a-tooltip">[ISSU](## "In Service System Upgrade")</span> enables you to upgrade the switch software while the network continues to forward packets with minimal disruption to the network, also called a hitless upgrade.
+<span class="a-tooltip">[ISSU](## "In Service System Upgrade")</span> enables you to perform a hitless upgrade of the switch software while the network continues to forward packets.
+ISSU hitless upgrade minimizes data plane traffic disruption to sub-second levels and automatically translates the switch NVUE configuration to the new version’s schema.
+During ISSU, the routing control plane is temporarily unavailable; however, the {{<link url="Optional-BGP-Configuration/#graceful-bgp-restart" text="BGP graceful restart">}} capability maintains traffic flow through the switch.

 Cumulus Linux supports two methods that can use ISSU:
 - {{<link url="#optimized-image-upgrade" text="Optimized image upgrade">}}